alex028502/serial-keyboard/docs/why.md

 and screen, but also my work computer, when I am working late and nobody else is around an I get my loud keyboard out of its secret hiding spot.

-Also, I don't think you can exactly remap SysRq because of the way the Kernel [intercepts it](https://github.com/torvalds/linux/blob/b85ea95d086471afb4ad062012a4d73cd328fa86/drivers/tty/sysrq.c#L852) but you probably can just configure different keys for screenshots, but I think even that is difficult in some environments.
+Also, I don't think you can always remap SysRq because of the way the Kernel [intercepts it](https://github.com/torvalds/linux/blob/b85ea95d086471afb4ad062012a4d73cd328fa86/drivers/tty/sysrq.c#L852)

 ### Normal keyboard on my mac